OmarBobk/karmantelekom.tr/Docs/roadmap.md

 ### 2. **Week 2**
 * Cart System (Salesperson can add products to the cart and create an order).
 * Checkout Stage.
-* Create Bills System (the bills will be created after the order status is delivered).
 * Build the frontend
     * Product listing page with filters
     * Product detail page
-* Track shop visits
 * Upload 10–15 products including the markup.

 ## Outcome: